isanuric/rest-sample/README.md

-##web-sample
+## web-sample

-A simple Rest application with spring boot.
+A simple REST API with spring boot.

 ### Quick Start